CenterForOpenScience/Employee-Manual/index.md

 Open enrollment for the health insurance plan is in November of each year.

 Upon separation from COS, COBRA is extended for a maximum of 18-months/1.5 years.
 Under this continuation, former full-time and part-time regular employees can remain on the COS insurance plan, but are responsible for paying for the entire health insurance premium for themselves and their dependents by the 15th of each month.
-All payments will be managed through Zenefits.
+All payments will be managed through Zenefits, with COBRA complete acting as third party administrator.
 Additional information will be supplied during the time of separation through Zenefits.

 Vision Insurance
 ------------------